fpl/lovergine.com/posts/2026-06-01-the-problem-is-if-and-how.md

 controversy comes into dramatic focus when the project is a prime-time one, as in the case of rsync.

-Not that rsync has been with evidence in quite low-intensity maintenance in recent years, with several hundred issues open and almost 50 PRs proposed but still pending.
+Note that rsync has been with evidence in quite low-intensity maintenance in recent years, with several hundred issues open and almost 50 PRs proposed but still pending.
 This is quite normal for seasoned FOSS projects, like it or not, and specifically for low-voltage tools that have most of their life-cycle in the